 There aren’t many vinyl lovers who don’t know of the Linn Sondek LP12 turntable.
 In this article, I recommission and restore a beautiful LP12 that hasn’t played vinyl for 20+ years.

 The Linn Sondek LP12 is a famous belt-drive deck from enigmatic Scottish manufacturer, Linn.
-In fact, the LP12 is so famous it even has it’s own Wikipedia page.
-Incredibly, it remains in production, over 45 years since it’s 1972 debut.
+The LP12 is so famous it even has its own Wikipedia page.
+Incredibly, it remains in production, over 45 years since its 1972 debut.
 That’s an extraordinarily long run for anything, let alone a hi-fi turntable.

 Much has been written about the LP12, both positive and negative.
 Wherever you stand, I’m not out to change your mind.
 Crazies inhabit every camp and for folks who’ve gone down the Linn rabbit hole, there isn’t much that will entice them back out.